A premapped and customizable interface

 {3} - Parameter wheels.

-The EncoDis page is accessed by pressing the Page1 and Page2 buttons simultaneously in FCB view.
+The AutoMap page is accessed by pressing the Page1 and Page2 buttons {1} simultaneously in FCB mode.

-The encoders at the top of the MFT then become four parameter wheels and the Push of the next six encoders selects the categories (Intens, Focus, Color, Shutter, Image and Form) in the Encoder Display .
+The encoders at the top of the MFT {3} then become four Parameter wheels and the Push of the next six encoders {2} selects the categories (Intens, Focus, Color, Shutter, Image and Form).

-The fixtures you select in Eos automatically map to the four encoders according to the selected category and the page in that category.
+The fixtures you select in Eos automatically map to the four encoders according to the selected category and the sub-page in that category.

 The LED segments take on the color of the category, in this case orange for the Shutter category (see Frame 4 below).

-Successive presses of the category encoders increment the pages within this category.
+Successive presses of the Category encoders increment the sub-pages within the category.

-The white LEDs around the MFT encoders also indicate the page: one LED = Page 1, two LEDs = Page 2, three LEDs = Page 3, etc. (see frame 5 below, example of page 1 selection for the Shutter category).
+The white LEDs around the MFT Category encoders indicate the sub-page: one LED = sub-page 1, two LEDs = sub-page 2, three LEDs = sub-page 3, etc. (see frame 5 below, example of page 1 selection for the Shutter category).

 The LED segments automatically adjust to the color of the selected category.